 Stuart has a first-class degree in Computer Science (BSc) from Leeds University.

-As well as authoring multiple well-received market insight reports, he has led our research into critical policy issues including the Capacity Market design and developed our flagship publication: the GB Power Market Forecast – followed by more than 80% of GB electricity market participants.
+Mateusz authored multiple influential studies and insight reports into a broad range of energy topics, spanning policy, market design and energy finance.
+He developed our flagship publication: the GB Power Market Forecast – followed by more than 80% of GB electricity market participants.